nus-cs2103/website-base/admin/policies-fragment.md

 <div id="policy-deadlineExtensions">

-Learning to honor deadlines is a learning outcome of this course.
+The ability to meet deadlines is a learning outcome of this course.
 Therefore, **we do not normally extend course deadlines** to accommodate those who missed the deadline, unless there are some extraordinary circumstances.

 {% if cs2103 %}However, weekly project deliverables without specific deadlines are flexible.
 You will not be penalized for missing them if you catch up within a few days.{% endif %}
 </div>